-The procedure is simple: just send a letter or email to the Editor-in-Chief (EIC) explaining the rationale for your choice, and arrange (for least) two endorsers who will send in supporting letters.
-In doing so you will not only show your respect for the authors (and possibly give great help to some deserving careers) but you also honor Mr. Carlton.
+The procedure is simple: send a letter or email to the Editor-in-Chief explaining the rationale for your choice and arrange at least two endorsers to submit supporting letters.
+The evaluation criteria are importance as an advancement in state-of-the-art, originality, quality, and scholarly character.
+By making a nomination, you will not only show your respect for the authors (and possibly give great help to some deserving careers) but also honor Mr. Carlton.

 The deadline for nominations is 1 April of the year in which a paper is eligible for consideration.